 This positive approach to weight control is good for most people who want to improve their health and lose weight.

-But since no food is off-limits and there is not a strict meal plan, it may not be the right diet for people who have diabetes, high blood pressure, or heart disease, or for people who need to limit certain nutrients, like sodium.
+But since no food is off-limits and there is not a strict meal plan, it may not be the right diet for people who have diabetes, kidney disease, high blood pressure, or heart disease, or for people who need to limit certain nutrients, like sodium.